Interstate 291 (Massachusetts): Route description

 I-291 begins as a spur of I-91 at exit 6 in Springfield, concurrent with US 20, which merges from the north.
 The two entry ramps from I-91 merge with each other after exits 2A and 2B, where a sign for the beginning of I-291 east is posted.
 I-291 and US 20 run eastbound concurrently until exit 5A (US 20 joins westbound at exit 5), where US 20 east leaves the highway for a junction with Route 20A.
 I-291 continues east into Chicopee, where it intersects the Massachusetts Turnpike (I-90).
-I-291 ends at an odd intersection at a stoplight on Burnett Road, but I-291 east traffic can exit uninterrupted by way of a ramp to the turnpike.
+I-291 ends at an odd intersection at a stoplight, where it continues as Burnett Road, but I-291 east traffic can exit uninterrupted by way of a ramp to the turnpike.
 However, drivers coming from the turnpike must deal with this traffic light, as a left turn across the intersection is required to get on I-291 west.

 The westbound interchange with I-91 is unusual in that the ramps for exits 1A and 1B split before the ramps for exits 2A and 2B do.
 Traffic bound for exit 2A (Chestnut Street) must first take the ramp for exit 1A (I-91 south), and traffic bound for exit 2B (Dwight Street) must first take the ramp for exit 1B (I-91 north).

 Traffic bound for US 20 west from I-291 takes exit 1B.
 US 20 does not actually join with I-91, but rather this exit splits, left for the onramp to I-91 north, the right to continue on the US 20 access ramp.